April 14, 2022

 Heading into 2020, surely Ashley never would have imagined what kind of co-op role she’d eventually land.
 But one thing’s for certain, having the opportunity to shape EDI.I initiatives at UBC has made quite the impression on her.

 Despite being a leader in this area, Ashley isn’t quite certain what role formal EDI.I engagement will play in her future.
-But as the founder of the UBC Chapter of the National Society of Black Engineers heads into her fourth year, she’s sure of at least one thing: she’ll continue educating herself—and others—in any way she can.
+But as the founder of the UBC Chapter of the National Society of Black Engineers, she’s sure of at least one thing: she’ll continue educating herself—and others—in any way she can.

 Meet the speakers: Anti-Racism Speaker Series